-Following the evaluation, the evaluators draw up an evaluation report (conformity assessment report), which forms the basis for the certification decision.
+Following the evaluation, the evaluators draw up an evaluation report (conformity assessment report in accordance with Article 20 (1) of the eIDAS), which forms the basis for the certification decision.
 The certification body assesses the evaluation based on the evaluation report that has been drawn up and monitors compliance with the procedural specifications on the basis of DIN EN ISO/IEC 17065.
 The certification decision is logged.
-The applicant is informed of the certification decision.
+The customer is informed of the certification decision.

 If the certification decision is positive, the certificate is issued.
-This certificate reflects the scope of application of the certification, has a maximum validity period of 24 months and represents the mark of conformity.
+This certificate reflects the scope of application of the certification, has a maximum validity period of 24 months (Article 20 (1) of the eIDAS) and represents the mark of conformity.
 A valid certificate provides authorization for public use of the mark of conformity in connection with the certified qualified trust service in accordance with the annex "Certification and Conformity Assessment Policy".